 If English is not your native language, you must submit an acceptable score on either the IELTS (International English Language Testing System), TOEFL (Test of English as a Foreign Language) or CAE (Cambridge English: Advanced) by July 1.
-Otherwise, you can complete the English Conditional Admission program at our English Language Center instead.
+Alternatively, you can complete the English Conditional Admission program at our English Language Center.

 - TOEFL (Test of English as a Foreign Language): For regular admission consideration, we require scores of 80 and above, with no individual subsection scoring below 20.
 The minimum scores for the paper-based TOEFL is 550, with minimum subscores of 55 and a score of at least 4 on the TWE (Test of Written English).
 The DU TOEFL code is 4842.